cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

   0b101_01001 (major type of 5, additional information of 9 for the number of pairs) followed by the 18 remaining items.
 The first item is the first key, the second item is the first value, the third item is the second key, and so on.
+As items in a map come in pairs, their total number is always even:  A map that contains an odd number of items (no value present for the last key) is not well-formed.
   A map that has duplicate keys may be well-formed, but it is not valid, and thus it causes indeterminate decoding; see also {{map-keys}}.